Eight Day Tours

 There is nothing like a cold local beer to cap off a day of superb biking.
 And, with the wealth of scenic cycling routes, unique side adventures, and vibrant history throughout, the tour is every bit as fun for non-beer drinkers as well.

-For the full itinerary and logistical information, please contact us and we'll be pleased to email it to you.
+For the full itinerary, beer and brewery details and logistical information, please contact us and we'll be pleased to email it to you.

 Meet in Ipswich in the early afternoon for a welcome lunch and bike fitting.
 Bike past salt-hay farms, and seventeenth-century houses to Newburyport to explore this seaport’s wealth of history and charm.
 Walk the waterfront boardwalk and visit the unique shops and galleries.
 Quench your thirst at a private beer tasting at the Newburyport Brewing Co.
 Sample Newburyport Pale Ale, Plum Island Belgian White and Green Head IPA at the 23-barrel, 3-vessel brewery.
 After, enjoy dinner at one of Newburyport’s fine restaurants.